 Consider Plastic Packaging

 The most widely used types of plastic among food packaging and transport is high-density polyethylene (HDP) and low-density polyethylene (LDP).
-Water bottles, peanut butter jars, and ketchup bottles are all examples of food related items that use HDP, the harder of the two plastics mentioned.
+Water bottles, those plastic containers used in bakeries, or plastic disposable dinner plates are all examples of food related items that use HDP, the harder of the two plastics mentioned.
 Items like grocery bags, chips, and packaged salad use LDP plastic to make for a more flexible container.
 Due to their chemical natures the two different types of plastic take varied lengths to decompose.

 The three R’s of reduce, reuse, and recycle we all learned in grade school are very important, but one shines stronger than the others.
 Reduce.
 Reducing is something anybody and everyone can do.
 Reducing can be defined in a multitude of ways.
 It just depends on which way you figuratively flip the telescope.
-It could mean reducing the amount of plastic waste you throw away.
-It could mean reducing the amount of plastic water bottles you drink.
-Or it could mean as a nation, or globally, we cut back on the amount of plastic use in the mass food industry.
-We can reuse plastics to a certain extent, but it’s only a mere fraction that actually makes it to the proper recycling plants versus landfills.
+It could mean reduce the amount of plastic waste you throw away.
+It could mean reduce the amount of plastic water bottles you drink.
+Or it could mean as a nation, or globally, we cut back on the amount of plastic use in the food industry.
+We can reuse plastics to a certain extent, but that’s only a mere fraction that actually makes it to the proper recycling plants.
 So where does that 2-liter of Pepsi go when it doesn’t make into that green bin or even the landfill for that matter?